cezumajo/bHLH-IIIf-/README.md

-# Try
-try for the paper
+# bHLH genes belongin to the IIIf
-This repository contains all the raw data used for the paper ...
+This folder contains alignments used for the analyses presented in the paper "Evolutionary studies of the bHLH transcription factors belonging to MBW: revisiting their role in seed development."